vvpreo/vvpreo.github.io/README.md

 https://vvpreo.github.io/?lang=ru

 # Deployment
-This is a sigle page deployed on github pages.
+This is a single page deployed on github pages.
 NO BACKEND